Classes: 3 teams make a pointed class

 Mileage will only be considered for class awards, not for overall awards.

 Please remember, only 4 runs per stage count for points.

 - Skijor Classes: 1 point per mile for skijor or fat bike on snow, 1/2 point per mile for sled, snowshoe, canicross, bikejor, cart, or

-- 1,2, and 4 Dog Sled Classes: 1 point per mile for sled, 1/2 point per mile for skijor, snowshoe, fatbikejor, cart, canicross, bikejor,
+- 1 and 2 Dog Sled Classes: 1 point per mile for sled, 1/2 point per mile for skijor, snowshoe, fatbikejor, cart, canicross, bikejor, or scooter.

 - 6 and Unlimited Sled Classes: 1 point per mile for sled or cart, 1/2 point per mile for skijor, snowshoe, fatbikejor, canicross, bikejor,

 - Canicross Class 1 point per mile for canicross or snowshoe, 1/2 point per mile for skijor.
 Wheeled miles do not count in this class.

 - 1 and 2 Dog Dryland Class: 1 point per mile for bikejor, 1.25 points per mile for scooter, cart, or canicross,